elsewhat/thinkweek-dparnas-2024/docs/README.md

 this is a major reason why I believe so strongly in uilding open ecosystems in AI and AR/VR for the next generation of computing.
 ```

+My main concern around AI is that research and government insititutions do not have enough resources to be relevant and that the top talents are recruited by private section.

 Whilst not a focus during the ThinkWeek, the geopolitical implactions of AI have started to emerge especially the last year.
 [Situational Awareness ](https://situational-awareness.ai/) from Leopold Aschenbrenner is a must read to understand where we might be heading.